• Umpqua Hot Springs sits perched on a cliff overlooking a stunning river canyon

 - Turn right onto FR 3401 and drive 0.7 miles to a parking area on the left.

-From the trailhead at the parking area, cross the footbridge over the river to the trail.
-Turn right, walk 0.1 miles to a junction, then turn to the right, and, finally, start climbing for 0.2 miles on a steep narrow trail.
+From the parking area at the trailhead, cross the footbridge over the river to reach the trail.
+Turn right and walk 0.1 miles to a junction.
+At the junction, turn right again and begin climbing a steep, narrow trail for 0.2 miles.

 GPS (Hot Springs): N 43°17.811' W 122°21.822' | 43.2968, -122.3637